GuruSaju/Alexa/AboutGuruSkill/README.md

 to play guru game

 ## Single Line Description
-Want to know about Guru's likes, technical skills, work experience?
-Ask him questions.
+Want to know about Guru's likes, technical skills, work experience and more?
+Ask him.
 Want to test how well you know him?
 Play how well do you know guru.

 ## Detailed description
-This skill allows you to ask Guru questions on his likes, job, education, work experience, his technical skills, publications, certifications or you could ask to contact him and get his email address.
+This skill allows you to ask Guru questions on his likes, job, education, work experience, his technical skills, projects, publications, certifications, interests or you could ask to contact him and get his email address.
 If you think you know him well enough then take the quiz, How well do you know guru! a simple game of quiz about guru and see how well you score.